freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/gettingStarted_API-users.md

 ```

 This example call to e-entity/dbpedia-spotlight/documents which spots entities in the data you send via the input parameter.
 The call specifies two headers, **Content-Type** and **Accept**.
 The Content-Type header exists for both the request and the response, it refers to the dataformat of the data that was send to or back from the service.
 The Accept-header specifies which dataformat you want to accept for the response.
+These headers are not mandatory, but it is highly recommended to set them.
+The tools, e.g. Postman, or browsers may set them implicitly if they are not specified which can result in unexpected behaviour.

 <html>
 <div class="container-fluid main-container">